isomerpages/moe-gongshangpri/_about-us/Gongshang Primary/Ethos.md

 <td rowspan="1" colspan="1">
 <p><strong>Thrift</strong>
 </p>
-<p>Every Gongshanger is able to tell the difference between 'needs' and 'wants'.</p>
+<p>Every Gongshanger is able to tell the difference between 'needs' and 'wants'.
-<p>Every Gongshanger is able to use resources prudently to avoid wastage.</p>
+<br>Every Gongshanger is able to use resources prudently to avoid wastage.</p>
 </td>
 </tr>
 <tr>